andreia-oca/aflnet/tutorials/mosquitto/README.md

 # Tutorial - Fuzzing an MQTT Broker

-# Contents

-# Prerequisites
+# Misc

-## Instal and test AFLNET
+## Install and test AFLNET
-Check AFLNET [guide](https://github.com/aflnet/aflnet#installation-tested-on-ubuntu-1804--1604-64-bit) to install it.
+Check AFLNET [guide](https://github.com/aflnet/aflnet#installation-tested-on-ubuntu-1804--1604-64-bit) to install and test it.

 ## Install and test Mosquitto locally (with no instrumentation)